buda-base/drs-deposit/DRS-BATCH-PROCESSING/Recovery.md

 ## Platform
 ## Software
-You will need the complete contents of `github/drs-deposit/DRS-BATCH-PROCESSING` It can be useful to create symbolic links in ~/bin to these,
+You will need the complete contents of `github/drs-deposit/DRS-BATCH-PROCESSING` It can be useful to create symbolic links in ~/bin, or somewhere else in your path, to these.
+If you are not a developer, see AO for setting up your machine.
 ### Cisco AnyConnect
 Launch the Cisco AnyConnect VPN to vpn.harvard.edu.
 Setting this up is **way** beyond the scope of this doc.
 You can only connect to DRS deposit servers when this is running.
 ### Email notification
 The default `project.conf` has settings which email `jimk@tbrc.org` when a batch deposit fails. a user needs to manually extract the mail messages.
 The preferred workflow is to
-+ select all the email messages (you can use a filter 'DRS Deposit Error')
++ select all the email messages (you can use a filter 'DRS Deposit Error') (See **Collecting errors:** `mailerrs.dat` for details)
 + Save them into one file, in the deposit directory (typically `/Volumes/DRS_Staging/DRS/KhyungUploads/yyyymmdd/mailerrs.dat`.
 The filename `mailerrs.dat` is required)
 + Run the recovery scripts detailed below, **in order**
 ### Deposit directory